reframejs/reframe/helpers/wildcard-api/readme.md

 | Flexible (third-party) | -- | + | ++ |

-With a RESTful API we denote a level-1 REST"stric and generic
+With a RESTful API we denote a [level-1]() RESTful API

+Basically: There are no reason to choose RESTful or GraphQL if your API isn't consumed by third parties.